Bridgewater-Raritan High School: History and symbols

 Until the 1950s, high school students from the Bridgewater-Raritan Regional School District attended Somerville High School and Bound Brook High School.
 With the opening of the high school, the Somerville district saw the loss of 370 Bridgewater students that had attended the district's high school.

 Bridgewater-Raritan High School was opened in September 1959, with students in ninth and tenth grades; those students moving into eleventh and twelfth grades remained at Somerville High School, with the final set of Bridgewater and Raritan students graduating with the Class of 1961.
 Norman A. Gathany serving as the school's first principal.
 Increasing enrollments in the early 1960s led to the construction of a second high school in 1966, which was named Bridgewater-Raritan High School East (the Minutemen), while the original high school was renamed Bridgewater-Raritan High School West (the Golden Falcons).
 Declining enrollments led to their consolidation into a single high school during the 1990s.
 The former High School West was expanded and updated over a period of several years, during which all of the district's high school students attended what had been High School East.
-In 1992, the former High School West reopened as the new consolidated Bridgewater-Raritan High School, and High School East became the district's middle school.
+The former High School West reopened in 1992 as the new consolidated Bridgewater-Raritan High School, while the High School East became the district's middle school.

 The mascot of BRHS is the panther.
 BRHS's school colors were previously black and silver, with red serving as an accent color, but now are primarily only black and white.
-The red in uniforms of the past has been mostly replaced by silver, or no accent color has been added.
-The football, baseball, boys lacrosse, girls basketball, and various other teams have eliminated red from their uniforms.
-A minority of teams, including boys basketball and boys cross country, have continued use of red as an accent color.
-The uniforms for the marching band are black and red with silver buttons and helmets.

 The high school's football field is "Basilone Field", named for John Basilone, a World War II recipient of the Medal of Honor who grew up in Raritan.
 On the wall of the field house next to the field is a mural honoring Basilone.

 In December 2009, two minors, a 16-year-old Bridgewater-Raritan student and a 17-year-old student from nearby Immaculata High School, were arrested in connection with an alleged Columbine-like plan to attack the school.